 I got some seed from my neighbors in Springfield years ago (like 7 years!) and it just keeps reseeding itself.
 I dig up the volunteers and move them to where I want them and it has been the gift that keeps giving.

 Anyway, I think that would be a great addition to the salmon patties.
 Maybe I’ll have to repost once the dill matures!!
-Ooh… or a dill yogurt sauce would be perfect for dipping!
+Ooh… or a dill yogurt or sour cream sauce would be perfect for dipping!
 Yum!

 Homemade New England clam chowder is easy to make and is ready to eat in about a half an hour.
 It’s creamy, comforting and oh so good!